SerQuicky/ostratum-translation-manager/README.md

 npm run start [param]
 ```

+The administrator of the basic database has the following credentials *Name: Administrator* and *Password: @nw1Gf&&SToB*, please change them after you signed in.

 Start the web application in the development mode by the command (In the client directory).
 A production docker image will be created in the future (Version 2.0.0)

 ```